10 Tips for Upwork proposal 2018

 7. Become a screening question “smuggler”

-8. End your cover letter with a Call To Action
+8. End your cover letter with a Call To Action9.
+Don’t sell yourself short10.
+Use the client’s nameTake a look at these real winning proposal examples

 All of this spells huge opportunity for anyone wanting to succeed as an online freelancer.
 And that starts with writing an Upwork proposal that grabs attention, stands out from the crowd, and gets clients excited to hire you (yes, even if you think you don’t have enough experience).